NishantBaheti/MachineLearningExploration/intro.rst

     `why am i creating this?` I am learning things at a very slow pace and i tend to forget things/ formulas/ methods.
 To keep everything at one place so that I can go through a topic quickly.
 Now just to help other people who are also starting to learn these topics, this doc may be helpful.
 There are already a lot of content available over internet.
 This is just another documentation.
 But this documentation is developed from the perspective of an average person with an enthusiasm for data wonders.

-`Is the math, method and logic correct?`
+`Is the math, method or logic correct?`
     Validation of the content is done by people who are visiting it or the results are proof sometimes :-D .
 I usually understand the topic from some course, youtube video and book and apply the same.
     If It is giving results then awesome, if not then try something else.